Stop Covering Your Butt!

 The only way to bust out of our shame is to bust out of our shame!
 It’s time to stop hiding, claim our right to be fully expressed, and dance in the light of authentic aliveness and the inspiration of integrity!

-Since that Saturday class, we have seen the courage of the “Me too” movement spread throughout social media and the world.
+As time has gone on, we have seen the courage of the “Me Too” movement spread throughout social media and the world.
 Women are stepping out of the shadow of shame and isolation and imprisonment of Integrity Snatchers.
-I am also happy to report that after mentioning my crusade to have people stop body-shaming themselves to a best friend of the girl with the sweatshirt, who quickly assured me that she too tells her friend to stop wearing shirts tied around her waist, the “girl with the sweatshirt” is no longer.
+I am also happy to report that after mentioning my crusade to have people stop body-shaming themselves to a best friend of the girl with the sweatshirt, who quickly assured me that she too tells her friend to stop wearing shirts tied around her waist, the “girl with the sweatshirt” is no longer doing so.
 She came into the gym on Thursday for the first time without having something covering her butt!

 I am still in awe of what can happen when we make that declaration of “Enough is enough!”